jrsacher/jrsacher.github.io/e1b/review.md

   + Many different `attribute: parameter;` combinations
     + `text-align: center;`
     + `color: darkred;`
 + JavaScript
   + Makes websites more interactive and responsive
   + Code runs in the client's web browser
   + Uses the Document Object Model (DOM) to interact with the HTML page
     + Tree-like hierarchy of HTML elements
++ Separation of concerns
+  + Likely better to keep different languages in different files

 ## Technology Stacks

++ Combination of all languages, tools, frameworks, databases, etc. used to build an app or service

 ### Front end vs. Back end